coredns/deployment/kubernetes/README.md

 cluster.
 Depending on how you have built your cluster and the version you are running, some modifications to the manifest may be needed.

-In the best case scenario, all that's needed to replace Kube-DNS are these commands:
+A simple example to replace kube-dns:

 ~~~
 $ ./deploy.sh | kubectl apply -f -